At a Crossroads Diner

 It's a stormy night and five strangers find themselves having to take shelter in a roadside diner when the road is closed because of it becoming too dangerous to drive along.
 These strangers meet the owner, a man by the name of Jesus (Bruce Marchiano), who has a pleasant nature and seems to know everything.
 Each of the strangers from the single Melissa (Jaci Velasquez) to the cynical businessman Nick (Steve Borden) find themselves confronted by their inner feelings and current issues from running away to feeling lonely and depressed.

 "The Encounter" is a Christian movie and somehow I have found myself watching and reviewing a few Christian movies recently and let me just say it has been an eye opening experience.
-No I am not saying I have had an epiphany but my eyes have been opened to what current Christian cinema is like and it is very different to the few Christian movies I watched when I was a teenager.
+In doing so my eyes have been opened to what current Christian cinema is like and it is very different to the few Christian movies I watched when I was a teenager.
 The acting is better, the production values are better, the preachy nature is more often than not better controlled and on whole they are a lot more entertaining and watchable, that is if you are willing to give them a try.

 What this all boils down to is that Christian cinema is very different to how it was and whilst not perfect is much better than it once was.
 And "The Encounter" is a perfect example of this as it isn't perfect, it lacks subtlety and feels like it was made on a small budget for an already Christian audience to reaffirm their faith but when you give it a go it grabs your attention and makes you think.